RLBot/RLBot/src/main/cpp/RLBotInterface/README.md

 ### Setup Instructions

 1. Install Visual Studio 2015
+2. Execute `./gradlew.bat assembleProtos` from the root of the repository.
+This will generate a few source and header files that are needed to build successfully.
-4. Open `RLBotInterface.sln` in Visual Studio
+3. Open `RLBotInterface.sln` in Visual Studio

 ### Building the Interface DLL